themejunkie/highstake-lite/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Highstake is a modern responsive business and corporate theme that helps you to create a strong–yet beautiful–online presence for your business.
+Highstake is a responsive and premium WordPress blog theme with a bold and black style.

 * Responsive layout.
-* Front Page Template.
-* Full Width Page Template
-* Full Width Narrow Page Template
-* Grid Page Template
-* Grid Sidebar Page Template
-* 6 Custom Widgets
+* Multiple featured option
+* Multiple blog layouts
+* Multiple post and page layouts
+* Sticky menu and sidebar
 * Jetpack.me compatibility for Infinite Scroll, Responsive Videos, Social Sharing, Related Posts.
 * The GPL v2.0 or later license. :) Use it to make something cool.